AUDI E5

-The AUDI E5 Sportback (奥迪E5) is a battery electric compact executive car produced by SAIC Volkswagen under the China-only AUDI marque owned by Audi.
+The AUDI E5 Sportback (奥迪E5 (Àodí E5)) is a battery electric compact executive shooting brake produced by SAIC Volkswagen under the China-only AUDI marque.
 It is the first vehicle co-developed between Chinese car manufacturer SAIC Motor and Audi.
 The car does not feature the four rings logo and the AUDI name is stylised in capitals, as it is considered a distinct brand for the Chinese market.